AmberELEC/website/docs/System-CDI.md

 ## Digital Video Cartridge games

-The same_cdi emulator does not currently support DVC games.
+The same_cdi core does not currently support DVC games.